elizabethdorans/pgBoost/README.md

 ## Step 1: Generate constituent scores

-Tutorial code to generate linking scores from constituent methods has been provided at https://github.com/elizabethdorans/E2G_Method_Tutorials/.
+Tutorial code to generate linking scores from constituent methods has been provided [here](https://github.com/elizabethdorans/E2G_Method_Tutorials/).
 To run pgBoost, scores must be generated for **Signac, SCENT, and Cicero**.

+<ins>NOTE</ins>:
+- When running the SCENT_algorithm() function, use the argument boot = FALSE to skip the p-value calculation (not needed for pgBoost input) and save time and computational resources.
-(NOTE: **do not** perform the optional "post-processing for IGVF portal" step).
+- __Do not__ perform the optional "post-processing for IGVF portal" step for any of the consituent score files.

 ## Step 2: Create pgBoost input files

 Tutorial code to generate pgBoost input files from constituent scores has been provided in `prepare_pgBoost_features.ipynb`.
-This notebook will generate distance-based features and output the --data_file, --predictor_file, and --drop_duplicates_file inputs to the pgBoost script (see below).
+This notebook will generate distance-based features and output the --data_file, --predictor_file, and --drop_duplicates_file inputs needed for the pgBoost script (see below).

 ## pgBoost.R [![DOI](https://zenodo.org/badge/788634518.svg)](https://doi.org/10.5281/zenodo.15276307)